-Strong quake off Turkish and Greek coasts kills two, injures 20
+Strong quake off Turkish and Greek coasts kills two, injures scores more

 Police sources said the roof of a bar in Kos collapsed.

 The Greek coastguard said damage was reported to the port of Kos, which is near a tourist strip of cafes and bars.
+A passenger ferry was unable to dock because of extensive damage.

 The European quake agency EMSC said a small tsunami could be caused by the quake, but Turkish broadcasters cited officials saying large waves were more likely.